maciej-w/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: This is a subtitle
+subtitle: Amazing subtitle
 ---

 My name is Maciej (some people call me Mac):

-- come from Poland
 - I do some Javascript
 - I like coffee, no milk no sugar
+- from Poland
-- live in UK
+- live in UK (surprise, surprise!)

-What else do you need?
+- have on kid - Antoni

 ### my history